AzadMazad/clusSearch/README.md

 ```

 ### Mandatory Parameters:
+- **`eigenstrat_fileset`**:
-- **`eigenstrat_fileset`**: Prefix of the eigenstrat fileset (.geno, .snp, .ind files) containing all samples to be clustered and reference set individuals.
+Prefix of the eigenstrat fileset (.geno, .snp, .ind files) containing all samples to be clustered and reference set individuals.
   **CAUTION**: Do not have the Plink format (.bed, .bim, .fam files) of the same fileset in the same directory.
 Otherwise, Admixtools2's `extract_f2` may attempt to use the `.fam` file, which does not have updated population labels, and fail.

+- **`ids_directory`**:
-- **`ids_directory`**: A directory holding text files, each specifying the individuals of a region, one ID per line.
-The text file names must end with `_IDs`.
-The string before this suffix will be considered the region's name (e.g., `Sardinia_IDs`).
+A directory holding text files, each specifying the individuals of a region, one ID per line.
+The text file names **must end with `_IDs`**.
+The string before this suffix will be considered the region's name (e.g., `Sardinia_IDs`). **Hint**: Due to the lists being fetched by the suffix, you can easily change what regions from your directory you want to run the pipeline with by changing the suffix, e.g. to `_ids`.

+- **`rightlist`**:
-- **`rightlist`**: A text file specifying the populations to be used as the "rightlist".
+A text file specifying the populations to be used as the "rightlist".
 One population ID per line.

+- **`f2_directory`**:
-- **`f2_directory`**: A directory where precomputed f2 stats are saved.
+A directory where precomputed f2 stats are saved.
 If precomputation is turned off, this parameter is not necessary.

-- **`python_path`**: Path to the Python installation, necessary for a clustering package.

 - **`output_folder`**: A directory where the results are saved.

 ### Optional Parameters:
 - **`dates_file`**:
 A tab separated text file that has individual IDs in first column, and date in years BP in second column.
 The dates are necessary to split clusters into periodic subclusters.
-If not provided, date specific annotations will be set as NA.

 Example:
 ```